nicolaspatino/Introducci-n-JPA---MongoDB/README.md

-3. Download the sample project and replace the values on application.properties file with the ones from the database you created at MongoDB Atlas.
+3. Download the sample project and replace the spring.data.mongodb.uri value on application.properties file with the ones copied on step 2)

 4. Run the project and verify that the connection is correct.